- Application Essays

 - Bethesda, MD

 - Tenleytown, DC

-Originally from Potomac, Maryland, Michael personally understands the college-going mindset and pressures of Washington metro area.
+Originally from Potomac, Maryland, Michael personally understands the planning for college mindset and pressures of Washington metro area.
 Leaving Maryland for NYU and the big city, Michael fell in love with higher education and has been working professionally at several universities ever since.
 After graduating with his Master’s in Higher Education Administration, Michael moved back to Maryland to pursue a PhD in Student Affairs at the University of Maryland, where he also works full-time as a Director of Student Services.
-Having previously worked in both undergraduate and graduate admissions at private and public universities, Michael has a strong understanding of the college admissions process, both inside and out.
+Having previously worked in both undergraduate and graduate admissions at private and public universities, Michael has a strong understanding of planning for college and the college admissions process, both inside and out.
 Michael also currently teaches at the University of Maryland in the School of Architecture, Planning and Preservation and the Leadership Studies office, guiding students on how to become better leaders both in college and beyond.
 Additionally, he has sat on the interview panel for the Banneker-Key Scholarship, a prestigious full-tuition scholarship offered to students who have demonstrated significant academic leadership.
 He has worked with thousands of families and has helped thousands of students to achieve their higher education goals.

 Outside of his professional life, Michael spends most of his time with his dog, Louie, together exploring through the great cities of Silver Spring and Washington, D.C.
 Michael is both an avid theater-goer and sports fan, and is a season ticket holder for everything from Studio Theater to the University of Maryland basketball team to the Washington Nationals.